 Field-hunting tip

-Look in oxidized lead deposits country — that is the host setting where rumseyite typically forms.
+Look in oxidized lead deposits country, the host setting where rumseyite typically forms.
 If you start seeing galena, anglesite, cerussite in float, you are in the right ground.
 Field specimens usually show a tabular crystals habit, so train your eye for that shape before scanning the outcrop.